prebid/prebid-server/docs/developers/code-reviews.md

 Some examples include:

 - Can we improve the user's experience in any way?
+- Do the changes contain any required docs updates?
 - Do you believe that the code works by looking at the unit tests?
 If not, suggest more tests until you do!
 - Is the motivation behind these changes clear?
 If not, there must be [an issue](https://github.com/prebid/prebid-server/issues) explaining it.
 Are there better ways to achieve those goals?
 - Does the code use any global, mutable state?
 [Inject dependencies](https://en.wikipedia.org/wiki/Dependency_injection) instead!